Updated on October 26, 2017

 Do you iron your clothes?
-Ironing is almost a lost art due to synthetic fabrics and tumble dryers.
-But some clothes still need pressing and smoothing before you can wear them.
+Ironing is kind of a lost art due to synthetic fabrics and tumble dryers.
+But some clothes still need pressing or smoothing before you can wear them.
 That’s where your ironing tools come in.

 Ironing Tools of the Trade

 My mother is an expert seamstress.
-When I was a girl growing up in Texas, she operated a home sewing business.
-She also did ironing for extra income.
+When I was a girl growing up in Texas, she had a home sewing business.
+She also took in ironing for extra income.

-Mom used her sewing and ironing money to increase the grocery budget and buy treats for me and my brothers.
+Mom used her side money to boost the grocery budget and buy treats for me and my brothers.
 She worked hard for her family, and I took notes.

 Although I didn’t inherit her sewing talent, I learned how to iron by watching her.
 She taught me how to iron clothes and table linens, and she introduced me to her ironing tools of the trade.